 To start planning your tailor-made holiday, call us on (646) 934-8942

-Located ten minutes’ walk from the tiny fishing village of Vila do Abraao on the island of Ilha Grande, Pousada Naturalia is a quiet and secluded retreat, perfect for a few days of R & R during a trip to Brazil.
-The pousada's 12 rooms and suites (four double rooms, four triple and four quadruple suites) are spread between two blocks with four rooms in the main house and eight further up the slope at the back of the garden.
+Located ten minutes’ walk from the port of Vila do Abraao, a fishing village on the island of Ilha Grande, Pousada Naturalia is a quiet and secluded retreat, perfect for a few days of R & R during a trip to Brazil.
+The pousada's 12 rooms are spread between two blocks with four rooms in the main house and eight further up the slope at the back of the garden.
 All have a mini-bar, safe and a balcony with a hammock and beautiful sea views.
-The rooms have a ceiling fan, while the suites have air conditioning, and in keeping with the tranquility and ecological ethos of the place, there are no TVs or telephones in any of the accommodations.
+The rooms are equipped with a ceiling fan and air conditioning, and in keeping with the tranquility and ecological ethos of the place, there are no TVs or telephones in any of the accommodations.

-Surrounding this small property are verdant gardens frequented by hummingbirds and toucans and fringed by a quiet beach with dramatic large boulders.
-There is an open-sided dining area where a good breakfast is served, and although lunch and dinner are not provided at Pousada Naturalia, there is a good choice of waterfront restaurants serving fish and other Brazilian specialities in the village.
+This small property is surrounded by verdant tropical foliage and encompasses some of the hillside's dramatic large boulders.
+There is a cosy, open-sided dining area where a good breakfast and afternoon tea are served.
+Although lunch and dinner are not provided at Pousada Naturalia, there is a good choice of waterfront restaurants serving fish and other Brazilian specialities in the village.

-A number of hiking trails lead around and over Ilha Grande, allowing you to enjoy the sights, smells and sounds of the rainforest, while there are also plenty of charter boats available to take you to the island’s stunning beaches, including Lopes Mendes, often regarded as Brazil’s most beautiful beach.
-You can also arrange snorkelling and diving trips.
+A number of hiking trails lead around and over Ilha Grande, allowing you to enjoy the sights, smells and sounds of the rainforest, while there are also plenty of charter boats available to take you to the island’s stunning beaches, including Lopes Mendes, often regarded as one of Brazil’s most beautiful beaches.
+You can also arrange snorkelling and diving trips locally.